GOCHAICHAI/queue-paster/README.md

 Copy Copy Copy, Paste Paste Paste.
 A simple python script the queue your clipboard allow you copy and paste as a queue.
+Use shortcut `Ctrl + Win + C` and `Ctrl + Win + V`

 Installation